Nicolai Pfeffer: Training as a clarinetist

 Born in Fulda, Pfeffer began playing the clarinet at the age of 12.
 In 2004, he began clarinet studies at the Hochschule für Musik und Tanz Köln, where he was accepted into the master class of Ralph Manno.
 In 2009, he passed the artistic matriculation exam, and two years later he completed his studies and was awarded a Master of Music "with distinction" in Solo and Chamber Music.
 Further education included a guest study at the Indiana University Bloomington in the US with Howard Klug, as well as numerous other international master and chamber music courses, such as with Sabine Meyer, Sharon Kam, Anthony Spiri, Karl Leister, Alfred Prinz, Sir Alan Hacker, and Charles Neidich.

 Activity as soloist and chamber musician

 Pfeffer has performed with the Deutsche Kammerphilharmonie Bremen, the Oper Köln, the Radio-Sinfonie-Orchester Frankfurt, the Kammerphilharmonie Bremen, and the Bamberger Symphonikers.
 In the summer of 2018, he made his solo debut with Rossini's Clarinet Concerto in a specially produced Urtext edition with the La Scala Orchestra under Maestro Fabio Luisi.
 He has performed at Munich's Herkulessaal, the Berlin Philharmonie, the Gewandhaus, and the Kölner Philharmonie, and has appeared at numerous festivals in Europe, the United States, South America, and the Middle East.

 Pfeffer has notable collaborations as a soloist with the Florence Orchestra della Toscana and with Markus Stenz.
 Two CDs have resulted from joint concerts.

-As a passionate chamber musician, Pfeffer regularly performs chamber concerts with prominent colleagues.
+As chamber musician, Pfeffer regularly performs chamber concerts with his colleagues.